 The first of Liu Hui’s brothers to be targeted by Empress Lü was Liu Ruyi.
 Empress Lü apparently detested Ruyi because his mother, Lady Qi, had been Gaozu’s favorite concubine.
 Furthermore, it was said that Emperor Gaozu had seriously considered making Liu Ruyi his heir instead of Empress Lü’s son.
 Nevertheless, the Empress and other advisors convinced Emperor Gaozu to keep Liu Ying as his heir and to send Ruyi away from the capital to become the king of Zhao.
 Even though Empress Lü had her way, she did not forget how close Lady Qi and Ruyi had come to shattering her life.
 Therefore, in 194 BCE, one year after the death of Gaozu, she had Liu Ruyi poisoned and then executed Lady Qi.

 Liu Ying, who was supposedly driven to unhealthy habits to cope with his mother’s brutality, died in 188 BCE, when he was only twenty-three years old.
 Upon her son’s death, Empress Lü took full control of government, ruling as regent for two successive child-emperors of questionable birth.
-During her time as regent, she diligently introduced members of her Lü clan into government and noble positions, which angered and frightened her husband’s Liu clan.
-Unfortunately, by the end of the decade, Empress Lü apparently began to harbor murderous feelings toward the other sons of her late husband.
+During her time as regent, she diligently introduced members of her Lü clan into government and noble positions, which angered and frightened her late husband’s Liu clan.
+Unfortunately, by the end of the decade, Empress Lü apparently began to harbor murderous feelings toward the other sons of her deceased husband.

-Sometime during Empress Lü’s reign, she arranged for Liu Hui and other sons of Gaozu to marry women from the Lü clan.
+Sometime during Empress Lü’s reign, she arranged for Liu Hui and other descendants of Gaozu to marry women from the Lü clan.
 These uneasy marriages caused drama between the Liu princes and their overbearing stepmother.
 This tension peaked in 181 BCE, when Empress Lü had Liu You—the new king of Zhao and another of Gaozu’s sons—starved to death after he allegedly offended his Lü family bride.

 Liu Hui succeeded his half-brother, You, as the next king of Zhao, a title which must have seemed like a death sentence after the unnatural deaths of the kingdom’s two previous kings.
 Liu Hui found himself in an eerily similar situation to his recently deceased brother—both of them had been set up with wives from the Lü family, yet neither brother had any chemistry with his assigned bride.
 Even worse, Liu Hui’s wife brought with her a troop of Lü clan advisors, whose mission was to turn the new king of Zhao into a puppet ruler.